What do the examiners look for?

-Although proactive and retroactive interference are reliable and robust effects, there are a number of problems with interference theory as an explanation of forgetting.
+Although proactive and retroactive interference is reliable and robust effects, there are a number of problems with interference theory as an explanation for forgetting.

 First, interference theory tells us little about the cognitive processes involved in forgetting.
-Secondly, the majority of research into the role of interference in forgetting has been carried out in a laboratory using lists of words, a situation which is likely to occur fairly infrequently in everyday life (i.e. low ecological validity).
+Secondly, the majority of research into the role of interference in forgetting has been carried out in a laboratory using lists of words, a situation that is likely to occur fairly infrequently in everyday life (i.e., low ecological validity).
 As a result, it may not be possible to generalize from the findings.

-Types of cues that have been studied by psychologists include context, state and organisation.
+Types of cues that have been studied by psychologists include context, state, and organization.

-State - bodily cues inside of us, e.g. physical, emotional, mood, drunk etc. The basic idea behind state-dependent retrieval is that memory will be best when a person's physical or psychological state is similar at encoding and retrieval.
+- State – bodily cues inside of us, e.g., physical, emotional, mood, drunk, etc. The basic idea behind state-dependent retrieval is that memory will be best when a person’s physical or psychological state is similar to encoding and retrieval.

-Organisation - Recall is improved if the organisation gives a structure which provides triggers, eg categories.
+- Organization – Recall is improved if the organization gives a structure that provides triggers, e.g., categories.

 According to retrieval-failure theory, forgetting occurs when information is available in LTM but is not accessible.
 Accessibility depends in large part on retrieval cues.

 People tend to remember material better when there is a match between their mood at learning and at retrieval.
-The effects are stronger when the participants are in a positive mood than a negative mood.
+The effects are stronger when the participants are in a positive mood than when they are in a negative mood.
 They are also greater when people try to remember events having personal relevance.

 Baddeley (1975) asked deep-sea divers to memorize a list of words.
-One group did this on the beach and the other group underwater.
-When they were asked to remember the words half of the beach learners remained on the beach, the rest had to recall underwater.
+One group did this on the beach, and the other group underwater.
+When they were asked to remember the words, half of the beach learners remained on the beach, and the rest had to recall underwater.

-Half of the underwater group remained there and the others had to recall on the beach.
-The results show that those who had recalled in the same environment (i.e. context) which that had learned recalled 40% more words than those recalling in a different environment.
+Half of the underwater group remained there, and the others had to recall on the beach.
+The results show that those who had recalled in the same environment (i.e., context) and who had learned recalled 40% more words than those recalling in a different environment.
 This suggests that the retrieval of information is improved if it occurs in the context in which it was learned.